The City of Greenville owns and maintains four cemeteries: Brownhill, Cherry Hill, Greenwood, and Homestead Memorial Gardens.

 There are no interment spaces available for sale at Greenwood Cemetery.

-A Plot Purchase form is required to purchase a grave lot in a City of Greenville Cemetery.
+A plot purchase form is required to purchase a grave lot in a City of Greenville Cemetery.
 This form must be filled out by the purchaser and submitted to the City of Greenville Public Works Department at 1500 Beatty Street.
-Click here to view this form.

 Two (2) forms are required to process an opening and closing in a City of Greenville Cemetery.
-The Request for Grave Opening and Closing form must be completed and submitted by the funeral home representative.
+The cemetery service request form must be completed and submitted by the funeral home representative.
 The funeral home representative is also responsible to submit the Interment Directions completed by the person authorizing the use of a burial plot.
 Both forms need to be submitted to the City of Greenville Public Works Department at 1500 Beatty Street.Other rules and regulations may apply.
 Please call 252.329.4522 for questions or concerns.